dupgit/sauvegarde/README.md

       -i, --ip=IP                      IP address where serveur program is.
       -p, --port=NUMBER                Port NUMBER on which to listen.

-At a time you may need to restaure a file then you'll have to use restaure program.
+At a time you may need to restore a file then you'll have to use `restaure` program.
 Configuration file is named `restaure.conf` and command line options are: